kids-first/kf-cbioportal-etl/README.md

 ## Prep work
 The histologies file needs `formatted_sample_id` added and likely a blacklist from the D3b Warehouse or some other source to supress duplicate RNA libraries from different sequencing methods.
-Since we are not handling `Methylation` yet, it is recommneded those entries be removed ahead of time.
+Since we are not handling `Methylation` yet, it is recommended those entries be removed ahead of time.
 To create the histologies file, recommended method is to:
 1. `docker pull pgc-images.sbgenomics.com/d3b-bixu/open-pedcan:latest` if you haven't already
 1. Pull the OpenPedCan repo (should probably make the script more flexible pulling a 12GB repo for such a small task is a bit overkill): https://github.com/PediatricOpenTargets/OpenPedCan-analysis